 Waiting times vary.
 Please contact us for information on current waiting times.

 Relationships Scotland Orkney do not charge set fees for counselling.
 However, we do rely on donations and suggest a contribution of £20 per counselling session.

 There is no expectation of a donation from clients who are in full-time education or on a low income.
 Please speak to our Client Liaison Worker if you would like to discuss making a donation.

 Please click here to download our leaflet on Relationship Counselling.

 Please click the links below to view two short films on Relationship Counselling

 Couples in Counselling 2

 Please contact us

-* RSO currently does not have a Psychosexual Therapist but we can help to signpost or refer to therapists in Shetland or Aberdeen.
-Please note charges may apply.
+* RSO currently does not have a Psychosexual Therapist but we can help to signpost or refer to other services in the Relationships Scotland network.